-Both River Watch and Defendants argue that the text of 9(a)(2)(B) is clear and that it plainly supports their respective positions.
+Both River Watch and Defendants argue that the text of § 9(a)(2)(B) is clear and that it plainly supports their respective positions.
 River Watch argues that the term "areas under Federal jurisdiction" plainly "includes all waters of the United States subject to the jurisdiction of the federal agencies, federal courts and the federal environmental protection laws of the United States," such as the wetlands here.
 Defendants argue that the statutory text is plainly limited to land that is owned by the federal government.
 Finally the United States, as amicus curiae, urges us to conclude that the statutory text is ambiguous and that the FWS's construction of the ESA is entitled to Chevron deference.
-The United States interprets the FWS's construction of "areas under Federal jurisdiction" to include federal lands owned in fee simple, as well as "federal property interests such as conservation easements, leasehold estates, and special management areas." "[A]reas under Federal jurisdiction" does not include, the United States purpose or, at least, not in knowing violation of state law."
+The United States interprets or destroy any such species on any other area in knowing violation of any law or regulation of any State . . . ."
+16 U.S.C. § 1538(a)(2)(B); see Wilcox, 547 F. Supp.
+2d at 1075.
+The district court found that no reasonable trier of fact could find that Defendants had acted in knowing violation of state law, because they were "indisputably acting for a law enforcement purpose or, at least, not in knowing violation of state law."
 Id. at 1078.
 River Watch does not challenge the district court's ruling on this issue.